 What is a New Starter Screening appointment?

-Once the students have diligently completed their Health Questionnaire, which is sent out to them via Admissions, the next step in ensuring their health and well-being is the New Starter Screening appointment.
-This appointment serves as a pivotal moment in their journey, where we prioritise their health needs right from the start.
-Please make sure to provide us with your GP vaccination record either via mail or at your appointment.
+After the applicant completes the Health Questionnaire, which is sent by Admissions, the next step in supporting their well-being is the New Starter Screening appointment.
+This appointment is a key part of their journey, ensuring their health needs are addressed from the start.
+Please provide your GP vaccination record either by mail or at your appointment.

 During the New Starter Screening appointment, our dedicated team of healthcare professionals conducts a comprehensive assessment tailored to the specific requirements of new starters.
 This assessment covers a range of health indicators, including but not limited to, medical history review, vital signs assessment, and potentially, specific screenings depending on individual risk factors and program requirements.